 Now you’re possibly wondering how to change your furnace filter.
 Obviously this will differ depending on what furnace you have, but usually:

-At Neal Harris Service Experts Heating, Air Conditioning & Plumbing, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Neal Harris Service Experts Heating, Air Conditioning & Plumbing, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 816-787-0500 or arrange an appointment with us online.